86challenge/rules/rules.typ

         [#highlight[Unedited onboard video (may be accepted for a driver’s first event only)]], [0.5],
       )
-    + #highlight[*Multiple run groups*: For drivers participating in multiple run groups (in a single cycle of run groups), their time will be taken from the highest run group, according to the following order.
-(If run groups are further divided into fast/slow, the faster run group is considered higher.)
-        - 86 Challenge (dedicated run group)
-        - Open Passing
-        - Intermediate/Mixed Passing
-        - Novice
-        - Beginner
-      ]
-    + #highlight[*Tiebreaker*: If competitors have identical times, times set earlier ranks above times set later]
+    + #highlight[*Tiebreaker*: If competitors have identical times in an event, times set earlier in the day rank above times set later]

-  + *Classes*
-    + Cars will be classed according to rules and modification points listed in the following sections
-    + A car may be shared by different drivers.
-Please enter one event registration per driver and indicate the run group each driver is participating in.
-    + A driver may run in a higher class than their modification points dictate
-    + A driver may only compete in one class during a single event
-    + #highlight[If a driver moves to a different class during a season, the points earned in the previous class will _not_ be carried over to the new class.
-Drivers may choose to not earn points in the new class and keep the points in the previous class.
-Drivers cannot participate in the GT Radial Championship Prize in multiple classes in a season.]

-  + *Championship Scoring*
+  + *Scoring*
-    + Championship points are awarded at the end of each event according to the chart below:
+    + Points are awarded at the end of each event according to the table below:
       #table(
         columns: 2,
         align: (center, center),
         table.header(
-          [Finish Position],
+          [Finishing Position],
           [Points],
         ),